Algorithmic solvability of the lifting-extension problem: Polynomiality

-with the first map the canonical map coming from the effective homology of $P_{\thedimm-1}$.
+with the first map the obvious one coming from the effective homology of $P_{\thedimm-1}$.
 Thus, $\kipef$ is required to be an equivariant cocycle as indicated.\footnote{When $Y$ is not finite, $\varphi_\thedim$ has to be replaced by a certain collection of effective cochains on $Y$; details are explained in \cite{polypost}.}

 The above simplicial sets provide a number of families

 and also a number of families of simplicial maps $p_\thedimm$, $\kip$, $\varphi_\thedimm$ etc.\ between these.
 They are polynomial-time essentially by the results of \cite{polypost} -- there is only one significant difference, namely the (equivariant) polynomial-time homology of Moore--Postnikov stages.
 For that we need the following observation: the functor $B$ of Theorem~\ref{t:vokrinek} is a polynomial-time construction defined on